Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 If you're using chatting programs like Instant Messenger, you may already know how to set up an away message.
 This can be a fun way to let your friends know if you're not available to chat with at the moment, like if you are on the phone.
 But you have to be just as careful with what information you put in your away message as you do with all online communications.

 You must remember that anyone can read your away message.
 You might as well be posting it on a billboard in the middle of town.
-It could be tempting to set up your away message to say you're going down to the ice cream shop, in case your friends see it and want to join you, but by doing that you're also letting every weirdo stranger in Cyberspace know exactly where you are in real life!
+It could be tempting to set up your away message to say you're going down to the ice cream shop, in case your friends see it and want to join you, but by doing that you're also letting every weirdo stranger in cyberspace know exactly where you are in real life!

 If you want to let your friends know where you'll be or what you are doing, just pick up the phone and give them a ring.
 Keep your away messages simple, like BRB for Be Right Back.
 Don't put any personal information in them, especially where you are or your phone number.